task-proxemics/XLeRobot/3Dprint.md

 > [!NOTE]
 > We assume you have basic experience with consumer-level 3D printers (BambuLab, Prusa, etc.).
 This means you already know how to properly 3D print STL files with basic PLA filaments, and you're familiar with reorienting parts, adding supports, adjusting infill, and modifying print speed etc., to achieve your desired balance of material strength, efficiency, and model detail quality.

-- You can also check out the 3D priting instructions for [Lekiwi](https://github.com/SIGRobotics-UIUC/LeKiwi/blob/main/3DPrinting.md) and [SO100 Arm](https://github.com/TheRobotStudio/SO-ARM100#printing-the-parts) first if you like.
+- You can also check out the 3D priting instructions for [Lekiwi](https://github.com/SIGRobotics-UIUC/LeKiwi/blob/main/3DPrinting.md) and [SO100 Arm](https://github.com/TheRobotStudio/SO-ARM100#printing-the-parts) for more detailed information first if you like.

 - All the 3D printed part in the demo videos and pictures of XLeRobot are printed with **BambuLab A1 with BambuLab PLA Matte Black**.
 - You can also use filaments that has better mechanical properties such as **PETG HF, PLA CF,** etc, to enhance the arm strength.